defgsus/teletext-archive-2025/README.md

 - `ϕ`: Thanks to [@fabianswebworld](https://github.com/fabianswebworld) :)
 - `ϰ`: NDR officially stopped serving teletext pages on the website in beginning of 2025, but the internal page URLs are still working.
-Though, there is some bad encoding there!
+Though, there is some bad encoding in the snapshots for quite a period!

 ### :star: view it :star: